mimicos/mimitext/README.md

 When a possible response is clicked, or a token is clicked, the next generate request is made automatically (as if the user had clicked Generate immediately afterward.)

 ### Token Mode
 In Token Mode, only a response length of 1 is used.
 However, the user can view many of the possibilities and decide which one they wish to keep, instead of letting the model decide by the probability score.
 This disables the response generation entirely.
-Looking at only one token's possibilities this way is very fast.
+Looking at only one token's possibilities this way is very fast - roughly the same as using response length = 1 with normal generation.
+This can be useful when the model is "stumped" and dead-set on a crummy response.

 ## Generation Options
-These are almost identical to the transformers `generate` call; the values from the interface are passed directly into it.
+These options will affect the way text is generated.
+Some are passed straight to `transformers`, while others control the program execution itself.

 ### Autogenerate
 This simply repeats the generation request after one is returned.
 The number is how many repeats.
 For instance, setting it to three is identical to just hitting "Generate" three times in a row.
+There's currently no way to abort this process, so don't accidentally enter a huge number.

 ### Temperature
 Randomness.
-0.3~0.7 is a good area to try for many models. *This value impacts the result of the SoftMax column in the Token mode.*
+0.3~0.7 is a good area to try for many models.
+This value is also applied in Token Mode.

 ### Number of Responses
 This passes a request for multiple responses to `generate`.
 This can be faster than generating multiple sequences one at a time, but it appears to impact the ram/video ram usage of the model.
+If you get Out-of-Memory crashes, this may be the culprit.

 ### Response Length
 The length (in tokens) to request from the model.
 These are sometimes words, parts of words, individual letters, or less.

-### top_p (nucleus) sampling
+### top_p
 In a nutshell, this restricts the random choice of the next token to a cumulative probability.
 This can allow a large number of reasonably likely tokens to be considered while pruning the tokens the model thinks are very unlikely.
 Try values between 0.90 and 0.95 if you use it at all, or simply leave it at 1.

-### top_k sampling
+### top_k
 Restricts the possible results to the x most likely tokens.
 0 to disable.

 ### Repetition Penalty
 Higher values penalize tokens that have appeared in the input more and more, encouraging the responses to feel new.
 This sometimes has an unintended effect, as many tokens show up many times (the, The, names, and so on.)
+Consider values from 1 (off) to 1.25 at first.
 Currently this has no impact on the token list that's generated in token mode.

 ### num_beams